wangyuxin87/PERT/README.md

 # PERT
-A Progressively Region-based Network for Scene Text Removale.
+A Progressively Region-based Network for Scene Text Removal.